 The importance of whole food nutrition in children’s health and development cannot be stressed enough.
 All children will benefit from lowering their sugar and carbohydrate intake, especially from processed and junk foods.

-For Low Carb Kids the emphasis should be on feeding them tasty nutrient dense meals.
-Children shouldn’t be relying on sugars, grains and high carb snacks.
-Low carb is all about going back to basics – meat, vegetables, low sugar fruit, seeds, nuts and healthy fats.
+Low carb is all about going back to basics – meat, vegetables, low sugar fruit, seeds, nuts, and healthy fats.
 Real food is simple food.

-- Low Carb Kids 2 – printable guide to get your kids involved.
-How to plan you lunchbox each day.
+- Low-Carb Kids 2 – a printable guide to get your kids involved.
+How to plan your lunchbox each day.

-- Low Carb Kids 3 – 2 weeks of school lunches and how to plan them.
+- Low-Carb Kids 3 – 2 weeks of school low-carb lunches and how to plan them.

-- Low Carb Kids 4 – how to make a low carb lunchbox, and more Low Carb lunchbox ideas
+- Low-Carb Kids 4 – how to make low-carb lunches, and more low-carb lunchbox ideas

-- Low Carb Kids 6 – and entire MONTH of low carb lunch boxes
+- Low-Carb Kids 6 – an entire MONTH of low-carb lunch boxes

 - Top 10 Myths Of Low-Carb Kids